duc-long/ClinicManagementWebsite-HealthHub/README.md

 # Clinic Management System – HealthHub
+This is a mini capstone project focuses on a comprehensive management solution for small clinics.
 A web-based clinic management platform built using Spring Boot, SQL Server, and Thymeleaf.
 The system provides a complete workflow for clinics including appointment management, medical reports, billing, laboratory operations, and administrative control.